Our office is continually changing and adding

 - Promotion of organ reserve as the means to enhance health span.

-SCREENING TESTS: Dr. Gail and N.P.
-Kathy review the appropriate screening tests for your age and family history at the annual exam.
+Dr. Gail and P.A.’s Karen an Amber review the appropriate screening tests for your age and family history at the annual exam.

-HORMONE BALANCE: Dr. Gail and N.P.
-Kathy have been prescribing bio-identical hormones for many years and have a special interest in menopause and women’s health.
+Dr. Gail and P.A.’s Karen and Amber have been prescribing bio-identical hormones for many years and have a special interest in menopause and women’s health.
 They advise women on prevention, and treatment of bone loss.
 Each woman’s preference regarding any hormone treatment is very important and many of our patients use no hormone therapy.
 We see menopause as an important change in a woman’s life – not as a disease or deficiency state.
 We are able to help men with hormone problems as well and do the appropriate labwork to check levels and metabolites if ongoing treatment is helpful.